Cosmo's Factory

-Cosmo's Factory is the fifth studio album by American rock band Creedence Clearwater Revival, released by Fantasy Records in July 1970.
+Cosmo's Factory is the fifth studio album by the American rock band Creedence Clearwater Revival, released by Fantasy Records on July 8, 1970.
 Six of the album's eleven tracks were released as singles in 1970, and all of them charted in the top 5 of the Billboard Hot 100.
-The album spent nine consecutive weeks in the number one position on the Billboard 200 chart and was certified 4x platinum by the RIAA in 1990.
+The album spent nine consecutive weeks in the number one position on the Billboard 200 chart and was certified 4x platinum by the Recording Industry Association of America (RIAA) in 1990.
+Rolling Stone ranked it number 413 on its 2020 list of the "500 Greatest Albums of All Time".

 Background

 With the release of Cosmo's Factory in July 1970, Creedence Clearwater Revival hit their commercial zenith.
-It was their fifth album in two years and became an international smash, topping the album charts in six countries.
-The band also toured Europe in 1970, playing the Royal Albert Hall to enthusiastic audiences, and had emerged as the most popular band in America by largely ignoring the trippy acid rock indulgences that were typical of the era.
-However, despite the band's infectious blend of rockabilly, folk, and R&B, some peers and rock critics dismissed them as a singles band with no substance.
+It was their fifth album in two years and became an international success, topping the album charts in six countries.
+The band also toured Europe in 1970, playing London's Royal Albert Hall among other venues, and had emerged as the most popular band in America by largely ignoring the trippy acid rock that was typical of the era.
+However, despite the band's blend of rockabilly, folk, and R&B, some peers and rock critics dismissed them as a singles band with no substance.
 In a 2012 cover story, Uncut observed: "While San Francisco longhairs across the bridge scoffed at their commercialism, Creedence henceforth made a point of releasing double A-sides.
 And invariably both songs would have an uncanny knack of cutting through to all sections of the population."
 Singer and lead guitarist John Fogerty, who had seemingly arrived out of nowhere, but had actually struggled with his bandmates throughout most of the 1960s as the Blue Velvets and the Golliwogs, composed the group's songs and generally steered the band artistically, although his grip on the band – including his dubious role as manager – irritated the others, especially his older brother Tom Fogerty, who left the band by the end of 1970.
+This was the final album that featured John’s Rickenbacker 325 “ACME” guitar, with it only appearing on “Who’ll Stop The Rain”, a track that was recorded significantly earlier than the rest of the album in September 1969 while recording the prior album Willy and The Poor Boys.
+Subsequently, John abandoned the Rickenbacker giving it away to a 12 year old boy in Sprint 1970, and the rest of the album was recorded with a pair of 1968 Gibson Les Paul Customs; one in stock form for D-Standard tuning(a whole step down), and the other heavily modified with a 3/4 scale and Bigsby B5 Vibrato bar for standard tuning.
+These two Les Pauls were his main guitars from September 1969 all the way to the group’s disbandment in 1972.